Demidov Bridge: Decorations

 The iron castings of the bridge railings are artistically of high level.
 The ornament is palmette, an artistic motif based on the fan-shaped leaves of a palm tree.
-Bridge entrance features lamp posts.
+The bridge entrance features lamp posts.

 In 1954–1955 the restoration project took place under the supervision of architect A.L.
 Rotach.
 The lost lamps, poles and railing fragments were replaced.

 Several houses near the bridge have special memorial plaques on their facades, commemorating the level of the water during the catastrophic flooding on November 7, 1824, described by Pushkin in the Bronze Horseman poem.